MaudBoucherit/geek_sw_vs_st/doc/report.md

 ## Introduction

-The series "Star Wars" and "Star Trek" attract a lot of comparison, possibly because they both start with the word "Star", the series "Star Wars" and "Star Trek".
-In our personal experience, we feel that the geekier a person
+The series "Star Wars" and "Star Trek" attract a lot of comparisons, possibly because they both start with the word "Star".
+In our personal experience, we feel that the geekier a person identifies as, the more strongly they feel about this question.
+In order to explore this, we created a survey to gather data about the subject that we can then analyse.
+After looking at the data, we explored a model that we like to call the "rare disease" model, in which we posit that while preferring Star Trek is in the minority across all categories, being geekier increases the odds of choosing Star Trek over other alternatives.
+We borrowed the methodology from statistical methods developed for studying relatively rare diseases, hence the name.
+In this vein, we will use mosaic plots to explore the data and log odds ratios as an analytical tool.

 ## Methodology

-We collected data using an [online survey](https://goo.gl/forms/Jb3pCN6GVhqziVvt1) asking users about their familiarity and knowledge of both series, as well as some basic demographic information, and how geeky they consider themselves.
+We collected data using an [online survey](https://goo.gl/forms/Jb3pCN6GVhqziVvt1) asking users about their familiarity and knowledge of both series, as well as some basic demographic information and how geeky they consider themselves.
+The online nature was chosen for convenience, and as a criterion of this project's instructions.
+We know that our method of choosing respondents is non-random, and we hoped that we would be able to compensate that in our analysis.

-### survey study design
+### Survey Study Design

 The main question we were concerned with was whether a person's choice of Star Wars or Star Trek is correlated with their self-reported geekiness.
-In order to tease out whether the choice had to do with how familiar they were with the series, we also asked respondents to rank their knowledge and familiarity about the series on a scale from 1 to 5.
-In order to differentiate if the 5s were truly fans, we had a separate skill testing question that was only triggered if respondents answered 5 to the knowledge questions.
+In order to tease out whether the choice has to do with how familiar they are with the series, we also asked respondents to rank their knowledge of the series' universe on a traditional Likert scale from 1 to 5.
+We added a separate skill-testing question to differentiate if the knowledge's 5s were true experts.
+Finally, the main response question asks respondents which series they would prefer if stuck on a desert island.
+We call this their "desert island choice".

-As well, we asked basic demographic questions, such as age, gender, employment sector, continent and whether or not they were an MDS student.
+Our main explanatory variable is "Geekiness", and it was measured on a 5 point Likert scale.
+We decided to omit a definition of geekiness because we believe that people's intrinsic understanding of the term is inherently tied to how they rank themselves.
+This was a deliberate choice because we have no objective way to truly assess people's level of geekiness.
+Therefore, we will refer to this variable as the "self-reported geekiness".

+In order to adjust for possible confounders introduced by the nature of the survey, we asked basic demographic questions such as age, gender, employment sector, continent, and whether they were an MDS student.
+We chose 10-year ranges for the age to protect the anonymity of our respondents.
+We deliberately asked for gender identification with many options, in order not to conform to outdated gender norms.
+However, we did merge our results into "male", "female", and "other" for better analysis.
+For location, we chose to ask about the continent they most identified with to allow people who have lived in multiple locations to decide which was most important to their identity.

-Finally, we used humour in our questions in order to keep respondents engaged and forwarding the survey.
+Finally, we used humour in our questions to keep respondents engaged and forwarding the survey.
+We understand that this is not everybody's preference, but we ended up with a significantly larger sample than we had planned (around 180 respondents vs an estimated 45).
+We were able to gather data for a large variety of age and continent.

-### data collection methods
+### Data Collection Methods

 We collected data by distributing an online survey.
-We ditributed the survey through three main channels:
+We shared the survey through three main channels:

-- 1 All UBC MDS students completed the survey during designated class time
+- 1 All UBC MDS students completed the survey during the designated class time

-- 2 We sent the survey to all [Maud put program name in here].
+- 2 We sent the survey to all Ensai (National School of Statistics and Data Analysis) students.
 Since this program is in France, we hoped to get a more multicultural sample.

-- 3 We posted it on Facebook and let Facebook's algorithm ahare as it would.
-We later found that our survey was circulated around a Vancouver Game company.
+- 3 We posted it on Facebook and let Facebook's algorithm share as it would.
 In order to get it to the top of Facebook feeds, we attempted to game their algorithm using the following text: "She said yes!
 It's twins!!!
 Here's one little trick, Congrats!! (now that I've hopefully gamed the algorithm enough to get to the top of your feed).
 Feel like filling out a survey?
 I promise not to steal your data, and you'd be having fun and helping me with a project."

-It should be noted that this method of sampling falls squarely under the header of "convenience sampling", and our sample is skewed towards the tech community.
+This method of sampling falls squarely under the header of "convenience sampling", and our sample is skewed towards the tech community.

 ### Aspects of Ethics

 After reading the UBC ethics code, we feel that our survey has no sensitive information, and we will not ask any personally identifying questions.
-To this end, for age we will have the respondent choose from 10 year ranges.
+To this end, we will have the respondent choose from 10-year ranges for their age.
 Because of this, we feel confident enough to use Google forms as a vehicle.
-As per UBC policy, we will have a paragraph (copied verbatim from the UBC page) informing the respondent that the information will be stored in a US server subject to homeland security, and have them click to acknowledge this.
+As per UBC policy, we will have a paragraph (copied verbatim from the UBC page for legal reasons) informing the respondent that the information will be stored in a US server subject to homeland security, and have them click to acknowledge this:

+> "This online survey company is hosted by a web survey company located in the USA (Google) and as such is subject to U.S. laws, in particular, the US Patriot Act which allows authorities access to the records of internet service providers.
+If you choose to participate in the survey, you understand that your responses to the survey questions will be stored and accessed in the USA.
+The security and privacy policy for Google can be found at the following link: https://policies.google.com/"

-### the survey
+### The Survey

+Below is the complete survey, including the images we displayed:

 #### Self-Identified Geekiness
 - How would you rate your degree of geekiness?